mczyzj/pestr/README.md

   <!-- badges: end -->

-Functions included in this package allows users to painlessly connect to and extract data from EPPO Data Services.
-Before you start using it you should register on: [EPPO Data Services](https://data.eppo.int/) and obtain your token to access REST API.
+Functions included in this package allows users to painlessly connect to and extract data from **EPPO Data Services** / **EPPO Global Database**.
+Before you start using it you should register on: [EPPO Data Services](https://data.eppo.int/) and obtain your token to access **REST API**.

 ## Installation

-You can install and use **pestr** development version from GitHub as follows:
+You can install and use `pestr` development version from GitHub as follows:

 ```r
 devtools::install_github("mczyzj/pestr")